01/12/22

 A proper security system is critical to the continuity of operations of your data center.
 Your planning should consider the security measures you’ll need in your new location, including requirements for maintaining your current SSAE 18, HIPAA, and other standards and certifications.
 You will also want to consider cybersecurity insurance, along with the physical practices and virtual technologies you’ll need to protect your data center from external threats and attacks.
 Physical security practices should include proper locks, CCTV, mantrap security doors, biometrics, proximity card readers, security personnel and access logs.

 Additionally, you should consider fire suppression capabilities at the new location.
-Check to ensure the facility has proper systems in place, such as a dry pipe dual-stage, zone-controlled or gaseous fire suppression system to reduce damage in the unlikely event of a fire.
+Verify that the facility has effective fire suppression systems like dry pipe dual-stage or gaseous suppression to minimize fire damage.
 Smoke detectors should be positioned above and under the floor in a raised floor environment.
 Preventing a fire before it even starts will save money and reduce downtime.

 Scalability